TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 ### Key Features:

 - Sticks to a fixed spot on the screen (relative to the viewport)
-- Doesn’t move when the page scrolls
+- Doesn't move when the page scrolls
 - Removed from the normal document flow
 - Often used for sticky navbars, floating buttons, or chat widgets